HandsOnDataViz/book/introduction/what.md

 # What is data visualization?

-To come. . . a conceptual definition. . . with an interactive gallery of examples to illustrate key points.
+**TO DO**. . . a conceptual definition. . . with an interactive gallery of examples to illustrate key points . . . drawn from http://commons.trincoll.edu/dataviz/gallery-examples/